 van den Broek, Raymond

 Cited by 3 other publications

-This list is based on CrossRef data as of 24 april 2021.
+This list is based on CrossRef data as of 1 december 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.